h4sci/h4sci-socialmedia/README.md

 This repository contains the slides of my guest appearance in the course *Online Forschung und Social Media* taught at the *University of Applied Sciences and Arts Northwestern Switzerland*.

 The session gives a short introduction to the use of programming in data analysis and data visualization.
-The talk is directed at non-computer science students, e.g., psychologists what types of analysis.
+The talk is directed at non-computer science students, e.g., psychologists who consider using a programming language for online research.

 ## Slides